apache/flink/docs/streaming_guide.md

 Types of aggregations: `sum(fieldPosition)`, `min(fieldPosition)`, `max(fieldPosition)`, `minBy(fieldPosition, first)`, `maxBy(fieldPosition, first)`

 With `sum`, `min`, and `max` for every incoming tuple the selected field is replaced with the current aggregated value.
-If the aggregations are used without defining field position, position `0` is used as default.

 With `minBy` and `maxBy` the output of the operator is the element with the current minimal or maximal value at the given fieldposition.
 If more components share the minimum or maximum value, the user can decide if the operator should return the first or last element.
 This can be set by the `first` boolean parameter.